shc0743/myencryption/README.md

 ## Python

+**Important**: The Python edition is currently out-dated.
+Please try not to use it while I am working on the new edition.

 If you are the end user, the easiest way to use the app is to [Get the application based on the module](https://github.com/shc0743/myencryption/releases/).

 If you are a developer and need to use it in your project: